Reverse break-up fee

 Inhaltsverzeichnis

-• They mitigate risk by sharing potential failure costs between buyer and seller.
+• Shares the risk of failure between buyer and seller.

 A reverse break-up fee is a contractual provision in mergers and acquisitions (M&A) in which the buyer undertakes to pay a fixed sum to the seller (target company) if the transaction does not materialize under certain circumstances.
 In contrast to the classic break-up fee, which is paid by the seller, the payment obligation here lies with the buyer.